lzwjava/blog-source/pages/portfolio.md

 PayMe from HSBC is a convenient way to send payments to friends, and make mobile payments to merchants both on and offline.

-Contributed to the backend development of the Auto Top Up feature for PayMe from HSBC, a mobile payment service, as part of a collaborative team effort.

 **Technologies Used:** Java, Spring, Kafka, Azure, Azure DevOps, AWS

 **Responsibilities:**